Treadmill or Trampoline? Make the Smart Investment

 Many people struggle to find time to work out and trampolines have proven to do more in less time than running.

-In a classic study by NASA Scientists, they found that jumping on a trampoline for 10 minutes is a better cardiovascular workout than running for 33 minutes.
+A classic study by NASA Scientists found that jumping on a trampoline for 10 minutes is a better cardiovascular workout than running for 33 minutes.

-In the same study, NASA Scientists concluded that trampolines were 68% more effective than jogging yet require less effort.
+In the same study, NASA Scientists concluded that trampolines were 68% more effective than jogging yet required less effort.

 The Pros and Cons of Treadmills